 There is still no beating ‘person to person’ interaction when it comes to sales.
 Creating a relationship with the customer and understanding their expectations first hand is most advantageous.

 There is no substituting the effect of a tangible giveaway when a client can take home a coupon or gift card that they can then come back to redeem.
 Even something as simple, as a takeaway menu from a fine dining place or the local bistro can make a first-time customer come back for more.

-A good website and social media presence have become key in marketing nowadays.
+A good restaurant online ordering system where people can easily place order from your site and social media presence have become key in marketing nowadays.
 By no means should anyone underestimate the power of marketing your restaurant online.
 For your fine dining restaurant, traditional marketing coupled with digital marketing will end up giving you bigger returns on your investments.